 Meningitis is the inflammation of the meninges (the covering membranes of the brain and the spinal cord).
 Meningitis begins when a causative agent enters the central nervous system through the blood, CSF, or through the mouth or nose.
 The invading organism will trigger an inflammatory response.
 The inflammation may cause increased intracranial pressure, disrupted blood supply, and possible thrombosis or rupture.

 Common Types of Meningitis

 Bacterial meningitis is the most common form of meningitis and accounts for 80% of the adult cases caused by meningococcus, influenza bacillus, or pneumococcus.

 Viral meningitis usually occurs as a complication of a viral infection such as measles, chickenpox, or rubella.

 Mode of Transmission

-Transmission is through droplet or direct contract.
-Transmission occurs at crowded areas like college dormitories and prisons.
+Transmission is through a droplet or direct contract.
+Transmission occurs in crowded areas like college dormitories and prisons.

 Signs of meningeal irritation